mkhanyisig/PubSub/README.md

 **/subscribe/** (POST and GET) - subscriber home, confrims route **/subscribe/:topic or /subscribe/{TOPIC}** (POST) -  Create a subscription for all events of {TOPIC} and forward data to given URL endpoint provided in request body (**For push subscriptions, this must be a globally accessible URL**)

+_**Import to note as well are the environment variables in the .env file, as these give access to the Google cloud account where this Publsher Server is hosted and also sets the environment variable wehere system runs, i.e. the GEN variable for the test.
+The package.json and GCP Servive account json files contains credentials necessary to run th sevrer **_

+An example of the .env file fields which you have to set after creating a [GCP](https://console.cloud.google.com) account
+<pre><code>
+GEN=8000

+GCP_PROJ_ID=XXXXXXXXX
+GOOGLE_APPLICATION_CREDENTIALS=XXXXXXXXX.json
+</code></pre>

 ## Publisher Server Requirements

 **Setting up a subscription**